 It begins with identifying your target audience, reaching out to them, educating them through valuable and relevant content, and encouraging them to sign up for your email list.

 But, before you begin developing your acquisition strategy, ask yourself this question - Who do you want to be a part of your email list?
 Because you don't want to get a huge number of subscribers, spend money and effort to nurture them, only to get unsubscribed after a few days.
-You need to identify potential customers.
+You need to identify potential customers or in other words, the right people .
 Thus, who is on your email list matters more than how many subscribers you have.

 Why does email acquisition matter?